nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 So we have an android application file.
 Let's decompile its code!

-First we need to translate Dalvik bytecode to equivalent Java bytecode.
+First, we need to translate Dalvik bytecode to equivalent Java bytecode.
 I used [enjarify](https://github.com/google/enjarify) for this:

 ```sh
 ➜ git clone https://github.com/google/enjarify